 The Medical Library provides biomedical information and services to support education, research, patient care, and community outreach.
-Our campus has one of the best biomedical libraries in Oklahoma, consisting of more than 7,500 electronic journals, 3,000 print books, and 5,800 electronic books.
-Additional resources can be purchased on demand or obtained via interlibrary loan.
-The Library also provides access to research databases and support tools, including Clinical Key, COMBANK, Google Scholar, Scopus, Up-to-date, and VisualDx, among many others.
-The library website is heavily used and is the most visited CHS webpage after the campus homepage with over 300,000 page views per year.
-A complete list of online resources is available at https://health.okstate.edu/library/.
+Our campus has one of the best biomedical libraries in Oklahoma, consisting of more than 8,000 electronic journals, 5,000 print books, and 4,800 electronic books.
+Additional books and resources can be purchased on demand within a few days or obtained via interlibrary loan often within a few hours.
+The Library also provides access to research databases and support tools, including ClinicalKey, Google Scholar, Scopus, UpToDate, and VisualDx, among many others.

+Clinical Rotations Library Guide: https://libraryguides.health.okstate.edu/clinical-rotations